 FOCUS is a framework that categorizes and defines a broad array of “outcomes” and communication processes related to patient counseling, patient education, health coaching and care-coordination.
 FOCUS helps depict how clinical communication may influence patients and families either directly or indirectly and ultimately improve patient health and well-being.

-FOCUS was designed to help health care providers, researchers, or other stakeholders:
+FOCUS was designed to help healthcare providers, researchers, or other stakeholders:

 - Select which goals and “outcomes” are of most interest to different stakeholders